seanorourke7/taped/README.md

 ## Scope Plane

-A working e-commerce store was essential so I initially planned to keep to the MVP to ensure that I would complete the project successfully.
-Especially with the project being my final one for this Diploma.
+A working e-commerce store was essential so I initially planned to keep to the MVP to ensure that I would complete the project successfully in the time allowed.

-Adding a blog feature posted solely by the Admin of the website felt important to give more information to the customers and to showcase my ability as a developer.
+Adding a blog feature posted solely by the Admin of the website was important to give more information to the customers and to showcase my ability as a developer.

-Django's MVT framework allowed these features to be built quickly and the addition of an Admin frontend panel for managing products and articles created a robust e-commerce site that could start taking orders tomorrow.
+Django's MVT framework allowed these features to be built quickly and the addition of Admin frontend access for managing products and articles created a robust e-commerce site that could start taking orders tomorrow.

 Essential features were:
 - User Accounts with AllAuth